VioletHarmon2002/MyFirstRobot/docs/database.md

 - You can easily add or update data in the robot_data table through phpMyAdmin.
 The interface provides a simple way to insert or modify records without needing to write complex SQL queries.
 - To insert new data, use the "Insert" tab inside phpMyAdmin and fill in the fields for uuid, name, and uptime.
 - To view or edit existing data, simply click on the table name, and you will be able to see and modify the records.

+**Using phpMyAdmin:**

+- phpMyAdmin provides a graphical user interface for interacting with the database.
+- You can view, edit, and delete entries in the robot_data table using the web interface.
+This is helpful for non-technical users who need to manage the data without directly interacting with SQL commands.